WICG/navigation-api/README.md

 ### Using `navigate` handlers

 Many cases which use `history.pushState()` today can just be deleted when using `navigation`.
-This is because if you have a listener for the `navigate` event on `navigation`, that listener can use `event.transitionWhile()` to transform navigations that would normally be new-document navigations into same-document navigations.
+This is because if you have a listener for the `navigate` event on `navigation`, that listener can use `event.intercept()` to transform navigations that would normally be new-document navigations into same-document navigations.
 So for example, instead of

 ```html
 <a href="/about">About us</a>